Shuozhen/DBiT-Notes/README.md

 ## Log for Installment and environmental setting
 - 2022/05/04
-  - One of the human genome reference is not downloadable
+  - One of the human genome reference is not downloadable, delete all reference for consistancy
   ```
   wget https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_39/gencode.v39.long_noncoding_RNAs.gtf.gz
   ```
   - bioconda samtools openssl=1.0 may have some issues
   <img width="1436" alt="image" src="https://user-images.githubusercontent.com/25277637/166857426-88db1fd7-62e2-41d5-9a4e-83763da0de92.png">

+- 2022/05/09
+  - Human genome reference v39 is not downloadable, change it to v40